stoyicker/android-check/README.md

 [ ![Download](https://api.bintray.com/packages/stoyicker-org/android-check-2/org.stoyicker.android-check/images/download.svg) ](https://bintray.com/stoyicker-org/android-check-2/org.stoyicker.android-check/_latestVersion)

 This plugin is available in [the Gradle Plugin Portal](https://plugins.gradle.org/plugin/org.stoyicker.android-check) and jCenter.
-It attaches itself to the `check` task if it finds it (that is, you don't use the `plugins` block and you apply either the application or library Android plugins first) - otherwise you'll need to execute the corresponding tasks manually when desired: `androidCheckstyle` for CheckStyle, `androidFindbugs` for FindBugs and `androidPmd` for PMD.
+It attaches itself to the `check` task if it finds it (that is, you don't use the `plugins` block and you apply either the application or library Android plugins first) - otherwise you'll need to execute the corresponding tasks manually when desired: `androidCheckstyle` for CheckStyle, and `androidPmd` for PMD.

 Configuration
 -------------